In Washington, you can restore your right to possess and own firearms even if you have a domestic violence offense on your record.

 (There are similar requirements if you have a felony conviction).

-1. You have completed your sentence
+1. You completed your DV sentence

 To be eligible, you must have completed all conditions of your misdemeanor sentence.